SQUAD STANDARDS

 Example: Squad 2, Squad 3-1, Squad 4, Squad 5-1, Squad 6, Squad 7-1, Squad 8.

 B. The vehicle shall consist of a motorized piece of apparatus of minimum capacity to carry the equipment named below without being overloaded.
-The vehicle shall meet DOT specifications and shall not exceed chassis manufacturer's G.V.W.
+The vehicle shall meet DOT specifications and shall not exceed the chassis manufacturer's G.V.W.
 It must be registered as an emergency vehicle and meet all codes of the Maryland Motor Vehicle Administration or its successors.
-If canopy cab is present, there shall be safety devices at canopy entrance - - i.e., door, bar, chain, etc.
+If a canopy cab is present, there shall be safety devices at the canopy entrance - - i.e., door, bar, chain, etc.

 C. It shall be equipped as follows: